YiJhu/Aria_helper/README.md

-<h1>Aria_helper</h1>
+<h1>Aria helper</h1>
 <p>Aria helper is a Python project for the CHRLINE version.
-This README
-  file serves as documentation for the project, providing information on installation, usage, and how to contribute to the project.</p>
+The service started in 2018 as a closed source project, but in 2022 I decided to rewrite it in python and make it open source which is what this project is all about, and I used the CHRLINE api because it's the most practical and easiest to use!</p>

 <h2>Table of Contents</h2>
 <ul>